varnishcache-friends/libvmod-utf8/README.md

 A Varnish 4 and 5 VMOD for Unicode normalization, case-folding, and other operations for data in the UTF-8 encoding.

+For Varnish master refer to the devel branch.

 ## Requirements

 To build this VMOD you will need: